input-output-hk/catalyst-forge-docs/technical-design/02-foundation-libraries.md

 ### Library Organization

-Libraries are organized into four categories based on their purpose and dependency requirements:
+Libraries are organized into five categories based on their purpose and dependency requirements:

 **Core Libraries:** Foundation types with no dependencies on other platform libraries.
 These define domain entities, error types, and other fundamental structures.